xfiveco/generator-chisel/README.md

 Enter database details as follows:

-- *Database host*: `localhost`
+- *Database host*: `127.0.0.1`
-- *Database name*: the name of database you have created for the project
+- *Database name*: the name of database you have created for the project or you want generator to create for you
 - *Database user*: user who can access the database
 - *Database password*: password for the user